Constraining the Hubble Constant with a Simulated Full Covariance Matrix Using Neural Networks: Conclusion

 \section{Conclusion}

 In this study, we investigated the impact of incorporating a simulated covariance matrix on constraining the Hubble constant, $\mathrm{H}_0$, using the CC dataset.
-Recognizing that previous studies either neglected off-diagonal elements \citep{2023PDU....3901147N, 2023ApJS..266...27Z} or used an incomplete covariance matrix \citep{2024ApJS..270...23Z, 2024ApJ...972...14N}, we addressed this gap by employing FCNN to simulate the full $33 \times 33$ covariance matrix.
-Since the full covariance matrix of the CC dataset has not been explicitly proposed, we based our simulation on the $15 \times 15$ covariance matrix from \citet{2020ApJ...898...82M}.
-This simulation is grounded in the assumption that the covariance matrix follows a generalizable pattern that the FCNN can learn (see Subsection \ref{sec:Simulate Covariance Matrix}).
+Recognizing that previous studies either neglected off-diagonal elements \citep{2023PDU....3901147N, 2023ApJS..266...27Z} or used an incomplete covariance matrix \citep{2024ApJS..270...23Z, 2024ApJ...972...14N}, we addressed this gap by employing PD-CovNet to simulate the full $33 \times 33$ covariance matrix.
+Since the full covariance matrix of the CC dataset has not been explicitly published, we based our simulation on the $15 \times 15$ covariance matrix from \citet{2020ApJ...898...82M}.
+This simulation is grounded in the working hypothesis that the covariance matrix follows a generalizable pattern that PD-CovNet can learn, which we empirically validate via redshift-grouped five-fold cross-validation and by adding a GP baseline for comparison (see Section \ref{sec:Simulate Covariance Matrix}).

-During the simulation of the covariance matrix, we observed that the combination of two key hyperparameters, epochs and batch size, significantly influenced the simulation results (Subsection \ref{sec:Simulate Covariance Matrix}).
-To address this issue, we systematically investigated their impact by proposing and testing two evaluation criteria: (1) minimizing loss and validation loss, and (2) an inverse test based on the chi-squared statistic (Subsections \ref{subsec:Criterion 1: loss, valloss} and \ref{subsec:Criterion 2: inversed test based on chi-squared}).
-Our results indicate that different selection criteria lead to variations in the chosen hyperparameter combinations, but they have little impact on the constrained $\mathrm{H}_0$ (see Table \ref{tab:criteria}).
-However, the specific combination of epochs and batch size does have a substantial effect on the final constrained $\mathrm{H}_0$.
-For example, using epochs $= 500$ and batch size $= 28$ led to a noticeably different $\mathrm{H}_0$ compared to the optimal hyperparameter selections, highlighting the importance of carefully tuning hyperparameters when applying FCNN-based simulations to scientific datasets (see Section \ref{sec:Constraining H0 Using the CC Dataset}).

-To evaluate the effect of different hyperparameter combinations on the constrained $\mathrm{H}_0$, we employed two independent methods: the EMCEE (Subsection \ref{subsec:EMCEE}) and Gaussian Process (Subsection \ref{subsec:GP}).
-This allowed us to determine how the choice of hyperparameters in the FCNN-simulated covariance matrix influences the constrained $\mathrm{H}_0$.
-The results show that different hyperparameter selection criteria for the FCNN have little impact on the constrained $\mathrm{H}_0$, but different epoch and batch size combinations do significantly affect it (Table \ref{tab:criteria}).
-Additionally, incorporating the simulated covariance matrix into the CC dataset generally increases the uncertainty of the constrained $\mathrm{H}_0$ compared to cases where no covariance matrix or only the proposed $15 \times 15$ covariance matrix is used.
-Furthermore, we observed that GP consistently yields slightly higher values of $\mathrm{H}_0$ than EMCEE, suggesting that the constraint method itself influences the final results.
-This underscores the necessity of selecting appropriate methodologies when using covariance matrices in $\mathrm{H}_0$ constraints.